-Figure 7: Running time.

-on observing the selected features.6 Our results show a number of patterns.
-First, the proposed criterion selects features leading to the most robust decisions.
-Moreover, the difference between $Ma \times DR$ and the other criteria becomes more pronounced for extreme thresholds and for large networks.
-These results show that $Ma \times DR$, as a feature selection algorithm, is very suitable for applications in which the decision maker wishes to minimize their liability against information that they chose not to observe.
+Figure 7 provides further comparisons between MaxDR and the two baselines: non-myopic information gain (NM-IG) and non-myopic, generalized classification loss (NM-DT).
+We select features G, within budget, using each criteria and then measure the robustness of decisions based on observing the selected features (by computing the expected SDP).
+Our results show a number of patterns.
+First, the proposed criteria selects features leading to the most robust decisions.
+Moreover, the difference between MaxDR and the other criteria becomes more pronounced for extreme thresholds and for large networks.
+These results show that MaxDR, as a feature selection algorithm, is very suitable for applications in which the decision maker wishes to minimize their liability against information that they chose not to ob-That is, we select features G using each of these feature selection criteria and then measure the robustness of decisions based on observing the selected features.

 Running time.
 Assuming n binary features, a budget of m, and a cost of 1 per feature, NM-IG and NM-DT can be implemented in $O(\binom{n}{m}2^m)$ time.
 In particular, one only needs to consider candidate features G of size m due to the monotonicity of corresponding objective functions (i.e., G will dominate all its strict subsets).
 For each candidate G, one needs to compute an expectation over G, which takes $O(2^m)$ time.
 In fact, we know of no algorithm that does better than $\Theta(\binom{n}{m}2^m)$ for these criteria.
-MaxDR has a worstcase time complexity of $O(2^{n+m})$.
-In this case, we need to consider all 2^m candidates G with size $\leq m$ since the SDP is not strictly monotonic.
+MaxDR has a worstcase time complexity of $O(2^{n+m})$ .
+In this case, we need to consider all $2^m$ candidates G with size $\leq m$ since the SDP is not strictly monotonic.
 We also need $O(2^n)$ time to compute the expected SDP by enumerating all feature states.
 This is much worse than the running time for NM-IG and NM-DT.
-However, Figure 7 shows that MaxDR does significantly better than this on average and also does better than both NM-IG and NM-DT, especially for larger networks.
+However, Figure 6 shows that MaxDR does significantly better than this on average and also does better than both NM-IG and NM-DT, especially for larger networks.

 This is due to the knapsack and branch-and-bound pruning techniques employed by MaxDR.